Estiakk/Martin-Habitat-Pathfinder/README.md

 ## Acknowledgments

-- NASA for providing Mars topographical data
+- NASA for providing open-source Mars topographical data
 - The open-source community for various tools and libraries used in this project